-Welcome to Strength and Conditioning Journal, December, 2014!
+Welcome to Strength and Conditioning Journal, April, 2015!
 Strength and Conditioning Journal invites the submission of appropriate manuscripts to SCJ for review and publication.
-Please review the updated Instructions for Authors for 2015 appearing in this issue.
+Please review the updated Instructions for Authors for 2015.

 - Personal Training

 - Exercise Technique

 - Nutrition and Sports Supplements

 Emphasis on applied science.
 Focus on published evidence-based research directly applicable to everyday work with athletes and clients.

 Indexed by Journal Citations Reports with an impact factor of 0.772